 How Does This Occur?

-For example, you may have been experiencing symptoms of a mental health disorder.
-To combat these symptoms, you may have decided to take a drink to calm your nerves.
+A New Jersey resident may have been experiencing symptoms of a mental health disorder.
+To combat these symptoms, he or she may have decided to take a drink to calm anxiety.
 When this occurs, it causes symptoms of both disorders to present themselves even more.
-Another possibility is that alcohol causes disruptions in your brain that are also present in mental health disorders.
+Another possibility is that alcohol causes disruptions in the brain that are also present in mental health disorders.

 While you are in alcohol rehab in NJ, our staff also diagnoses and treats mental health disorders at the same time that they treat your withdrawal symptoms.
 Treating an alcohol use disorder without treating the mental health disorder does not offer you the best outcome for your substance use disorder treatment.
 The most appropriate alcohol abuse treatment plan is to treat both disorders at the same time.